Agoric/agoric-sdk/packages/notifier/README.md

     Which can be any JavaScript value.
   * *Fail*: The async iteration fails and a gives a reported final *reason*.
 This should be an error
      object, but can be any JavaScript value.

+Finish and Fail are *final values*.
+To avoid possible confusion, for iteration values in this doc, "final" and "non-final" just refer to position in an iteration, and not "final" in the sense of the Java keyword or similar.

 `makeNotifierKit()` makes an `{updater, notifier}` pair, while `makeSubscriptionKit()` makes a similar `{publication, subscription}` pair.
 Each pair’s first element (`updater` or `publication`)